Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 ### Modal Parameters Centralized

 This release adjusts the Modal API by moving the `Centered`, `Scrollable`, and `Size` parameters from `ModalContent` up to `Modal`.
 ModalContent now derives these values from its parent and refreshes its classes whenever the modal-level settings change, so existing layouts and providers continue to render correctly while the configuration is centralized.
 All internal usages, demo pages, and documentation examples have been updated to set these options on Modal, and the FluentUI2 modal implementation now relies on the modal parameters directly.
 The migration analyzer has been extended to flag the removed ModalContent parameters and guide users to the new Modal equivalents.

+### Fluent Sizing Enhancements

+Fluent sizing now supports viewport units and CSS variables, making it easy to express responsive widths and heights with `Vw`, `Vh`, and `Var` alongside the existing `Px`, `Rem`, `Em`, and `Ch` helpers.
+Min/max constraints can be chained directly on style-based sizing, including unit-only calls when you want to define limits without a base size.

+Inline style output is cleaner and more consistent, with spacing between rules handled at append time instead of parsing, reducing overhead while keeping the formatting predictable.
+This ensures generated styles read well and remain stable across concatenations.

+Documentation now includes a dedicated [Fluent Sizing page](docs/helpers/utilities/fluent-sizing) with multiple examples covering predefined sizes, style- based sizing, and CSS-variable-driven values, and it's surfaced in navigation and search for easier discovery.

 ## Final Notes 🏁